darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Upper bound that the sigmoid curve converges to as the scene value approaches the selected white point.
 The control can be used to limit the maximum output brightness.

 keep the pivot on identity line
 : Automatically adjusts _curve y gamma_ to guarantee that the curve always stays S-shaped, keeping toe and shoulder controls effective.
+It works much like _auto adjust hardness_ in _filmic rgb_.
 See more below, at _curve y gamma_.

 curve y gamma
 : Shifts the representation of the pivot along the y-axis without changing its output brightness.
-This has nothing to do with the 'gamma' of the screen was calibrated to, but is an internal parameter of the algorithm.
-High values increase overall contrast (between the darkest and brightness regions) and saturation; low values make the image more washed-out.
-The immediate brightness range around the pivot, and therefore contrast around the pivot, are not affected.
+This does not need to match the gamma of the display you are editing on, or the gamma of the destination (export) color space; regard it as an internal parameter of the algorithm.
+Also, unlike 'gamma' controls in most other software, this control has very little effect on contrast and saturation; it is similar to _hardness_ in _filmic rgb_.
+Contrast around the pivot is maintained; the slider controls the distribution of overall contrast in the image.
+Its purpose is mainly to enable you to keep the S-shape of the curve, thereby ensuring the _shoulder_ and _toe power_ controls remain effective.

 ## The _look_ section

 These controls allow post-processing after the tone mapping operation, to fine-tune the result.
 Since they are applied after the tone mapping, they are _display-referred_ operations, and can result in clipping.
 Use them carefully.
 Middle gray is not preserved when using these sliders.

+By default, the _look_ controls are placed inside a collapsible section.
+If you desire to keep them visible at all times, you can save some space by setting `plugins/darkroom/agx/look_always_visible=TRUE` in `darktablerc`.

 slope
 : A simple multiplication of brightness.
 Values above 1 brighten the image, increase contrast, and can lead to blown highlights; those below darken the image and reduce contrast.
 Black is not affected by this slider.